Today's Best Tech Deals

 But a charger that works well with your phone in landscape mode makes it easy to play certain games, and of course watch videos, without taking your phone away from those precious free electrons.

 If you keep a case on your phone, you shouldn’t worry too much about whether it will work with a wireless charging pad or stand.
 The vast majority of cases will work just fine.

 There are three types of cases that can pose problems, however:

 The first is a case with a metal back (or a battery case).
-That Betteck battery case ($33.99 at Amazon) may seem attractive with its extra 5,200 mAh of extra juice, but it won’t work with wireless chargers.
+That battery case may seem attractive with its extra 5,200 mAh of extra juice, but it won’t work with wireless chargers.

 The second is a wallet case.
-A particularly thin one like this Silk iPhone X Wallet Case ($24.99 at Amazon) might actually work, but electromagnetic induction and credit card stripes just don’t mix.
-If you don’t want to screw up your cards, don’t put them between your phone and a wireless charging stand.
+A particularly thin one might actually work, but electromagnetic induction and credit card magnetic stripes just don’t mix.
+If you don’t want to screw up your cards, don’t put them between your phone and a wireless charger.

 The third is especially thick cases.
 Most chargers will work fine with any case up to about 3mm thick, and some can go through a 5mm case with ease.
 But maybe you’re a demolition derby racer and also work construction plus you’re a rodeo clown on the weekends.
 Maybe you have an extra-rugged case.
 If so, it’s probably too thick to get a wireless charge going, even if it doesn’t have a metal back (as many extra-rugged cases do).